antonio-f/Programming-assignment-Linear-models-Optimization-/README.md

 # Programming assignment - Linear-models, Optimization
 Week 1 assignment form Coursera's "Advanced Machine Learning - Introduction to Deep Learning".
-Avoid/comment grading lines and it will work on your local machine.
+Avoid/remove comment grading lines and it will work on your local machine.

 ## Contents: